 All companies looking to employ workers in South Korea will need to sponsor their work permits to stay compliant.
 However, South Korea has many temporary visa types, as well as at least eight different work permit categories that depend on the type of skilled worker.
 This complexity can make it more difficult for companies to know what visas their workers need and how to get them.

 Globalization Partners solves this problem by acting as the Employer of Record.
-We’ll sponsor your employees’ work permits on your behalf, making sure they have the right permits to work and live in the country legally.
 You’ll only need to worry about growing your company as we take care of the rest.

 What Types of South Korea Work Visas Are There?